leo-bogert/bumblebee-multiscreen-tools/README.md

 xrandr --display ':8' --query
 ```

+The ':0' and ':8' in those commands are the display number of the X server - with Bumblebee we have two, 0 is the Intel, 8 is the Nvidia one.

 Our desired target DisplayPort #2 will show as `DP-5` on the Nvidia GPU.

 Once `intel-virtual-output` was started by `switch-screen`, the external screens should be listed on the Intel GPU as `VIRTUALX` where X is a number between 1 and 9.